 But things didn’t work out.
 Within a few months, we had completed the script – but we had other problems that indefinitely stalled the movie production.
 And Raj and I decided to go our separate ways, professionally, for the time being.
 It was such a rude awakening that we barely had any time to stay in touch.
 He had to find a new career, and I had to return – kicking and screaming – to my old one.

-Two days prior to the incident, Raj had called me, out of the blue.
-We had not been in touch for a while.
-He said he wanted to meet me, sounding like he always did – polite, affectionate and excited.
+Two days before the incident, Raj had called me out of the blue.
+We had not been in touch for two months.
+He said he wanted to meet me, sounding like he always did – polite, affectionate, and excited.
 But I had to go to the office early the next morning.
 I told him that we could meet during the weekend.
 He insisted that we should catch up just for a few minutes, given how long it was since we had met.
-I kept telling him that we could in a few days, perhaps at the Vedanthangal Bird Sanctuary.
+I kept telling him that we could, in a few days, at the Vedanthangal Bird Sanctuary.

 He laughed and said that he looked forward to it.

 The next evening his brother texted me, saying that Raj was no more.
 My immediate reaction was to pick up the phone and call a few mutual friends.
 I told them about what happened in a calm tone, even adding, “Yeah, he was so young,” as though his friends did not know how old he was.

 Then, I visited my parent’s house for an unplanned dinner.
 I told them about what had happened too, even though they had no idea who he was.
 Nevertheless, they empathized with my loss, and I told them what a wonderful and talented person he was.

 As I was driving back home, I started profusely sweating.
 A dull ache swept through my lower back.
 A bit startled, I reached the front door.
 I pulled out the house keys from my pocket with some difficulty.
 As I was trying to unlock the door, it kept slipping out of my sweaty palms.
 It was incredibly frustrating.
 I just wanted to lie down, with a pillow over my head.